-Edison Melo (Presidencia de la República del Ecuador), Pablo Manzanares (Ministerio de Producción, Comercio Exterior, Inversiones y Pesca).
+Edison Melo (Presidencia de la República del Ecuador).

 - The contents of this publication can be cited and reproduced, provided it is for non-commercial purposes and with the condition of acknowledging the corresponding credits by referring the bibliographic source. - For the purposes of this publication, the language utilized will be generic and without gender differentiation.
-Therefore, it aims to avoid bias of exclusion, segregation or discrimination. - Disclaimer.
-The publication of this document in English, Kichwa, and other languages will come from the translation of the original in Spanish.
+Therefore, it aims to avoid bias of exclusion, segregation or discrimination. - Disclaimer: The publication of this document in English, Kichwa, and other languages will come from the translation of the original in Spanish.
 In case of any discrepancy, the Spanish version will prevail.

-Open Government Ecuador, december 2019
+Open Government Ecuador, december 2020